Designer Kitchen: The Dos & Don’ts

 The kitchen!
 A place of heat, smoke and often chaos.
 Yet, it’s also the beating heart of the home.
 Whether it’s where your family comes together, where you raid the fridge alone for a midnight snack, it holds a special place in all our hearts.

-When it comes to kitchen design there are various ingredients required to make a workspace fully functional.
+When it comes to kitchens in a modern home design, there are various ingredients required to make a workspace fully functional.
 We’ve compiled our recipe for the Dos and Don’ts when designing your kitchen in the hopes the process has you swearing at least half as much as Gordon Ramsay in the kitchen.

 First things first, you want to reduce the amount of congested traffic in your designer kitchen; leave that on the freeway.

 This is done by ensuring there is enough distance between the main fixtures of your kitchen, the sink, fridge, stovetop and oven.
 Our designers recommend placing the sink first, in accordance with plumbing and building an accessible design around it.

 Research and practise drawing out types of kitchen design layouts that will work best for you.
 Make sure there is enough room for your cupboard doors to open, draws to pull out etc. Ensure enough bench space between focal points and utilise vertical storage spaces as much as possible to help when it comes to peak hour in the kitchen!

 The kitchen can be a bottomless pit for your finances if not prepared and evaluated before embarking on a build or renovation.
 Mistakes for your DIY kitchen can be expensive, so it’s worth consulting with designer kitchen experts to save you money in the long run.

 Where will the majority of your kitchen budget go?
 The appliances.
 There is no point splurging on a home reno and not including good quality appliances in this.
 If looking for somewhere to save, check factory outlets or suppliers if former display stock is available to purchase at a discounted rate.